BEAUTY AND THE BEAST (Theatrical Release France 2014)

 Beauty and the Beast

 —French-German live action remake, not to be confused with Disney’s Emily Watson live action remake—has European written all over it.
-This great live action interpretation of the Disney animated version of Beauty and the Beast uses a script that includes extra story information which enriches the trimmed down Disney animated version.
+This great live action interpretation of the Disney version of Beauty and the Beast uses a script that includes extra story information which enriches the trimmed down Disney version of this story.
 The movie requires careful watching due to its cryptic scripting.
 The movie’s point of view becomes a little unclear due to heavy use of metaphor which may not be familiar to a regular, theater-going audience.
 At times, it seems even the Director may not have a deep understanding of the real story lying underneath the basic story.
 This layering effect almost makes the movie un-relatable and easy to misunderstand.
 One of the best things that really works in this film is the beast’s makeup for Vincent Cassel.
 WOW!
 It’s beautifully done.
 Be aware that the film uses English voice-overs to translate its original language.

 Film Poster Courtesy of Wikipedia